Shiray427/CEPARCO-SIMD-Programming-Project/README.md

     }
 }
 ```
 This implementation serves as the baseline for comparison.
-It gets the sum of the 7-element window centered at each element of the array x
+It gets the sum of the 7-element window centered at each element of the array x.

 #### Screenshot